 Inorganic nutrients

 Depth-resolved profiles of inorganic nutrients (nitrate, nitrite, phosphate, silicate) were taken on all AMT cruises except AMT07-09.
 In this paper we use all the available data until AMT22 (2012).
 Nutrient samples were collected from Niskin bottles which were triggered at multiple depths throughout the water column (typically all within the top 500m).
 Each 60mL sampling bottle was rinsed three times in seawater from the Niskin before collecting the sample for analysis: non-nitrile gloves were used where possible.
 All nutrient concentrations were determined using recognised analytical techniques (Woodward & Rees, 2002) as follows: phosphate (Kirkwood, 1989; Zhang & Chi, 2002); silicate (Kirkwood, 1989); nitrate and nitrite ions (Brewer & Riley, 1965); and nitrite analysis (Grasshoff, 1976).
 Nitrate concentrations were calculated by subtracting the nitrite from the combined nitrate plus nitrite concentration.
+The nutrients for AMT are sampled and analysed where possible according to GO-SHIP protocols (Hydes et al, 2010), using well tested and developed analytical methods.
+To ensure quality control Nutrient reference materials are run daily (KANSO, Japan) alongside the samples.
+The calculated results for the water column and samples are then compared directly against the reference material ‘correct’ values to ensure the results are within the recommended 2% error of the published reference material results.
+Corrections can then be made during post cruise data handling and quality controlling if the results come outside that error window.

+There has been a consistent methodology of data work-up and quality control from the beginning of the AMT programme to the present day.

 For data analysis on a by-province basis, stoichiometric ratios of nitrate:phosphate and nitrate:silicate were calculated.

 Flow cytometry